A tale as old as time: When you’re facing a serious medical problem, regular health insurance may not be enough to cover all the costs.

-- The average annual premium for an employer-based family health plan was more than $19,616 in 2018.
-That’s up 5% from the previous year.
+- The average annual premium for an employer-based family health plan was more than $20,486 in 2019.
+That’s up a bit under 5% from the previous year.

 - The increasing cost of coverage has led to a shift toward high deductible health plans (HDHP).

-- Enrollment in HDHPs without a health savings account increased from 10.6% to 24.5% from 2007 to 2017.
-While these plans have lower premiums, they come with a high out of pocket deductible.
+- While these plans have lower premiums, they come with a high out of pocket deductible.

-According to a 2019 report, 64% of Americans said the cost of healthcare was a stressor in their lives.
-Some 40% of people said their family struggled to pay for health care.
+According to a 2020 report, 66% of Americans said the cost of healthcare was a stressor in their lives.

 How Critical Illness Insurance Works